SAL de IBIZA

 In 1871, the salt pans were sold to two Mallorcan merchants at a price of around 1.1 million pesetas (about EUR 9.15 million).
 In 1878 they founded the Fabrica de la Sal de Ibiza, the nucleus of today`s operating company Salinera Espanola SA.
 In this new, privately-economically organized epoch, large investments were made, which ensured that already in 1888 again 50,000 tons of salt were produced, which would mean a successful year even by today`s standards.

-• Sal de Ibiza - sea salt in the light cuisine
+• Sal de Ibiza - sea salt in light cuisine

 copyright photo: saldeibiza.com

-Poached eggs on roasted green asparagus and salt of Sal de Ibiza
+Poached eggs on fried green asparagus and salt from Sal de Ibiza

 4 pieces of eggs